All Episodes

 A year later, the FBI charges senior officials in this company with stealing nuclear secrets in the United States.

-And Joe Biden's son got a billion dollar deal with this company.
+And Joe Biden's son got a billion-dollar deal with this company.

-Yeah, he he's invested in this company.
+Yeah, he's invested in this company.

 He invests in CGN.